-- (B) In the event that subsection (A) of this section does not resolve the tie, the Procurement Manager shall draw lots in the presence of two (2) or more witnesses, to select the bidder to whom award shall be made. - (C) Detailed records of any proceeding connected with tie bids shall be kept in the procurement file. - (D) The County's decision to award a contract to one or more such bidders under this section shall be final.
+- (B) In the event that subsection (A) of this section does not resolve the tie, the head of Procurement Services shall draw lots in the presence of two (2) or more witnesses, to select the bidder to whom award shall be made. - (C) Detailed records of any proceeding connected with tie bids shall be kept in the procurement file. - (D) The County's decision to award a contract to one or more such bidders under this section shall be final.